alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 ![Add the environment](images/lab3-frontend-env.gif "Add Environment")

 ---
-# Lab 4 - Continuous Deployment - Backend
+# Lab 3 - Continuous Deployment - Backend

-## Summary
+### Summary
 Frontend is done.
 Now for the backend, where things can actually break in expensive ways.
-Let's use a canary deployment with manual approval to minimize blast radius.
+Let's use a canary deployment strategy with a manual approval before a broad rollout in order to minimize the blast radius.
 Deploy to a small slice of traffic, verify the canary is healthy, then promote to everyone.
 Progressive delivery made easy.

-### Learning Objective(s):
+### Objectives:
 - Extend the pipeline with multiple deployment stages for different services
 - Implement advanced deployment strategies to reduce blast radius of a release
 - Add manual approval gates and keep the human in the loop for controlled production releases

+### Why It Matters:
+This lab validates Harness’s ability to safely deploy changes to production using advanced deployment strategies.
+Participants experience how risk is reduced through progressive delivery, automated rollback, and built-in failure handling — without complex scripting.
-## Steps
+### Steps
 **1.** In the existing pipeline, add a Deployment stage by clicking **Add Stage** and select **Deploy** as the Stage Type

 **2.** Enter the following values and click on **Set Up Stage**